Web Data Source Introduction

 • Example:

-The request URL uses the sqlFilter query parameter to construct an SQL statement using image collection mosaic dataset property fields to filter tiles.
+In the request URL, use the sqlFilter query parameter to build an SQL statement for filtering tiles using the image collection mosaic dataset property field.
 The URL is: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/imagedata?sqlFilter=smfilename like 'TRIPLESAT_2%'.

-However, the above URL contains the special character space, which must be converted to the corresponding URL encoding (%20).
-The URL after conversion is: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/imagedata?sqlFilter=smfilename%20like%20'TRIPLESAT_2%'.
+However, the above URL contains a space special character, which must be converted to its corresponding URL encoding (%20).
+The encoded URL is: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/imagedata?sqlFilter=smfilename%20like%20'TRIPLESAT_2%'.

-• Description: Requests tile resources for images whose filenames contain "TRIPLESAT_2" within the image collection imagedata.
-Tile format, size, and style adopt server-side configuration.
+• Description: Requests the tile resources of images with filenames containing "TRIPLESAT_2" in the image collection imagedata.
+The tile format, size, and style use the server-side configuration.

 • Spatial Filtering: